comatosino/translator-server/README.md

 `npm start`

-In development, this script will run nodemon and ts-node on src/index.ts.
+In development, this script will run nodemon and ts-node on `src/index.ts`

-In production, script will check /dist folder and run node index.js
+In production, script will run `node dist/index.js`

 ## Contact